mishnit/Shorts/README.md

 and I'm not adhering to strict pep8.
 I've considered scalability, performance, and security, and look forward to discussing my choices.

 At the moment this is a backend service only, responding to GraphQL or REST requests.
-I might throw together a quick React frontend and add CORS support if I find spare time on Tuesday.
+I might throw together a quick React frontend and add CORS support if I find spare time.

 In all seriousness this is not a great idea for general URL shortening, as many browsers and middleware technologies still have a difficult time with emoji characters.
 Still fun though. 👯